jbellsey/redux-model-utils/docs/api-model.md

 to define selectors for properties that are not externally observable, but are only needed inside the reducer.
 That's up to you.

-For your reducer and actions, you have two choices:

-* **Implicit**: You can provide an action map, which is a bundle that describes your action creators.
+You must provide an action map, which is a bundle that describes your action creators.
 Each action creator is packaged with an atomic reducer function for handling that one action.
-* **Explicit**: Alternatively, you can provide a list of actions (using `makeActionCreator`).
-If you do, you must also have a `reducer` property for your master reducer function.
-There is nothing special about its signature; just build a normal reducer.
-See the full example below.

 Read the full documentation on how to build actions and action maps [here](actions.md).

-You can optionally pass in a **magic trigger**.
-At present, there is only one:
-`waitable`.
-Setting this flags will install some custom actions and selectors on your model; details [here](magic.md).

 #### modelBuilder(model)